Krzysztof Knittel: Performances

-Honours/awards
+Honours and awards

 Among his honors are the Solidarity Award in Music (1985), Foundation for Contemporary Arts Grants to Artists Award (1998), Norwid Price in Music (2003), Polish Composers' Union Prize (2003).
 In 2005 he was awarded by Polish Minister of Culture with “Gloria Artis” Silver Medal.

-He served as director of the International Festival of Contemporary Music "Warsaw Autumn" (1995-98), president of the Polish Composers' Union (1999-2003), vice-president of the Polish Music Council (since 2000) and president (since 2005), the member of the Supervisory Board of the public Polish Television (2003-2006).
+He served as director of the International Festival of Contemporary Music "Warsaw Autumn" (1995–98), president of the Polish Composers' Union (1999–2003), vice-president of the Polish Music Council (since 2000) and president (since 2005), the member of the Supervisory Board of the public Polish Television (2003–2006).
 Director of international Ad Libitum festival of improvised music since 2006.
-A member of the Programming Board of Zacheta National Gallery (2004-2012).
+A member of the Programming Board of Zacheta National Gallery (2004–2012).
 Professor of the Fryderyk Chopin Music University, he teaches also at the music academies in Krakow and Lodz.